Code-Institute-Submissions/MS1-Portfolio-4/README.md

 3. I had issues centering the images, I used bootstrap d-flex justify-content-center to accomplish this.
-4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be hightlighted, but after some feedback from users i realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project, So i modified the original hovver effect to turn the screen black with the text and makeit all clickable.
+4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be hightlighted, but after some feedback from users i realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project.
+So i modified the original hover effect to turn the screen black with the text and makeit all clickable.